Optimizing XGBoost Hyperparameters Using Bayesian Optimization in R

 MAPE on test set: 0.006424492

-1. Efficiency: Finds optimal parameters in fewer iterations
+1. Computational Efficiency: Achieves optimal parameter identification through substantially fewer iterations

-2. Intelligence: Learns from previous evaluations to focus on promising areas
+2. Adaptive Learning: Incorporates knowledge from previous evaluations to concentrate search efforts on promising parameter regions

-This approach becomes increasingly valuable as model complexity grows.
-For production models, consider increasing the iterations (iters.n) to ensure thorough exploration of the parameter space.
+This methodology becomes increasingly critical as model complexity and hyperparameter spaces expand.
+For production environments, increasing the iteration count (iters.n) could help ensure comprehensive exploration of the parameter landscape.